Visayans: Music

 Traditional Visayan folk music were known to many such as Dandansoy originally in Hiligaynon and is now commonly sang in other Bisayan languages.
 Another, although originally written in Tagalog, is Waray-Waray, which speaks of the common stereotypes and positive characteristics of the Waray people.
 American jazz singer Eartha Kitt also had a rendition of the song in her live performances.
 A very popular Filipino Christmas carol Ang Pasko ay Sumapit translated by Levi Celerio to Tagalog was originally a Cebuano song entitled Kasadya Ning Taknaa popularized by Ruben Tagalog.

 Contemporary Philippine music was highly influenced and molded through the contributions of many Visayan artists.
 Many of them are platinum recorder Jose Mari Chan, Pilita Corrales, Dulce, Verni Varga, Susan Fuentes, Jaya and Kuh Ledesma who enjoyed acclaim around the 1960s to the early 1990s.
 Newer singers are Jed Madela, Sheryn Regis and Sitti Navarro.

 Yoyoy Villame, a Boholano, is dubbed as the Father of Filipino novelty songs with his Butsekik as the most popular.
 Villame often collaborated with fellow singer, Max Surban.
 Joey Ayala, Grace Nono and Bayang Barrios are some of the front-runners of a branching musical subgenre called Neotraditional which involved traditional Filipino instruments with modern rhythm and melody.

 Rock emerged into dominance within the Philippine music scene in the 1980s.
 Among the bands from Visayas are Urbandub and Junior Kilat.
 Another subgenre also sprung a few years later called BisRock which is a portmanteau of Bisaya and rock.

 Dance

 Ethnic dances from the region are common in any traditional Filipino setting.
+The most well-known is the tinikling claimed to be of Leyte origins.
 Curacha or kuratsa (not to be confused with the Zamboangueño dish) is a popular Waray dance.
 Its Cebuano counterparts are kuradang and la berde.
-There is the liki from Negros Occidental and the well-known tinikling of Leyte.
-Other Hiligaynon dances are the harito, balitaw, liay, lalong kalong, imbong, inay-inay and binanog.
+Some Hiligaynon dances include the harito, balitaw, liay, lalong kalong, imbong, inay-inay and binanog.
+There is also liki from Negros Occidental.